Pedal Board

 A home for four pedals and a litle synthesizer

-Detail of the vertical supports
+Detail of the angled supports

 A ¾ inch return under the back edge of the shelf adds rigidity